 2. Use of Food-Safe Construction Materials in All Areas Affected by the Renovations

-It goes without saying that any piece of equipment involved in the production of food or beverages should be food-safe and approved for use in your lines.
-But, don’t forget about the construction materials used throughout the renovation.
+It goes without saying that any piece of food processing equipment involved in the production of food or beverages should be food-safe and approved for use in your lines.
+But, don’t forget about the food-safe construction materials used throughout the renovation.
 That includes things like temporary walls and other structures.
 While plywood is commonly used in normal construction environments, wood-based materials are a poor choice for food processing plant renovations.
 Wood is susceptible to chipping, splintering and it also absorbs moisture, making it a breeding ground for bacteria and mold.

 While all of your time and attention is focused on your food processing equipment upgrades, remember to anticipate how the renovation could impact other production lines—even if they are not part of this project.
 If the food production line receiving the equipment upgrades is in close proximity to another line, for example, you may want to sperate the two areas to help reduce the possibility of cross-contamination.